Skip to main content

 Backlinks

-Then you need to consider backlinks.
-These are links from other websites that point to your content.
-They are one of the most valuable signals in SEO.
-Instead of saying “look at me, I’m great”, they say “look at that guy, he’s great” - a far more compelling recommendation.
+Backlinks are one of the most valuable signals in SEO.
+Simply put, these are incoming links from other websites that point to your website.
+They are considered important because saying “look at me, I’m great”, they say “look at that guy, he’s great” - a far more compelling recommendation for Google to take notice of.

-If those links now point to pages returning a 404 error because the URLs have changed, that value is gone.
+The issue comes when those backlinks start returning a 404 error because your URLs have changed.
+You've effectively lost all that value.
 And unlike a rankings dip, broken backlinks don't automatically recover.

 Content Changes